 - If you've noticed or been told your using emotional avoidance to try to control the trauma of the event.

 These symptoms may not occur consistently, and they may not be as intense or stressful as nightmares, but they show the scope and depth and your condition, as well as the severity of your disability.
 Because you want to provide as much proof as possible of these symptoms, it’s helpful to bring written statements from friends or loved ones who have witnessed the symptoms.

-The experienced legal team at Cuddigan Law recognizes and respects the sacrifices veterans made to protect this country.
+The experienced VA Disability Lawyers at Cuddigan Law recognizes and respects the sacrifices veterans made to protect this country.
 They understand that PTSD is a debilitating mental condition that can severely and negatively impact someone's life.